 We had our first spell of rain this day, just as we crossed the border.
 Most of the ride from the border to Saint Jean-sur-Richelieu continued on the road’s shoulder but its condition (and driver etiquette) was noticeably better than on the US side.

 Saint Jean-sur-Richelieu was nice enough for a stop in.
 The last day’s ride from there to Montréal however takes the cake for scenery.
 We followed the canal-side bike path up to Chambly and then took a straight-shot bike highway the rest of the way to Montréal.

 Montréal itself was a cycling paradise, so don’t expect to rest your legs.
 I found myself riding similar distances as during the trail (70 to 100 km per day) because it was the best way to get around and explore town.

 I found these resources helpful during the planning phase of the trip:

 - La Route Verte

 Once we were on the trail we followed an offline copy of my RWGPS route and heeded advice from locals.

 Oh, and you should grab a free physical copy of the trail map from the official site’s Request a Map page.

 For the twitchers out there: if there were a bird mascot for the trail it would be the Red-Winged Blackbird.
-It was the only bird that followed us the whole way.
+It followed us the whole way.